spiritonly/angular-admin-template/README.md

 angular-admin-template
 ======================

-LTE admin template porting to angular js
+This project aim to implement an admin template using express and angular framework.
+It's based on the AdminLTE project.